 Don't shop for food when you're hungry.
 That's just asking for trouble.
 Why?
 Because when you're hungry, even those chocolate-covered burritos look good.

+Clip (or Print) those Coupons Taking the time to clip coupons - and actually remembering to use them - can save you some money.
+Just don't get caught up in buying items you don't really want or need just because you have a coupon for 50 cents off.
+There are also many online coupon sites that offer valuable coupons that you simply print out at home.

+Make Your own 100 Calorie Packs You know those great little pre-packaged 100 calorie snacks?
+You can make them yourself and save.
+For example, it costs less to buy a big bag of pretzels and package them by serving in small bowls or bags than to buy them already divided up.
+With convenience foods, you're usually paying for the extra packaging.

+Shop in Bulk No, that doesn't mean M&Ms. That means staples you frequently need like meat, frozen vegetables, laundry soap and toilet paper.
+Larger quantities usually cost less, and you'll also save yourself some trips to the store to buy these items.

 3. Don't recycle those pesky flyers yet "Keep your eyes open for No Frills’ amazing dollar sale.
 It's a great opportunity to stock up on everything, from dish soap to a bag of avocados."
 5. Have a plan "Walk to the store.
 Only buying as much as you can carry really makes you maximize on the things you need, and you put back the non-essentials.
 Plus it gives you free exercise and saves gas and mileage." – Colleen Tully "Make your shopping list at home and stick to it.
 Also, if you plan meals ahead of time you'll only buy what you need for the week." – Christina Grivas 6.
 Stick to the edges of the grocery store "Only shop the perimeter of the store.
 If you stick to the fruit, veggies, dairy, meat and bread that line the edges of the store – and skip all the packaged (way overpriced) aisles in the centre – you'll save tons of money.
 You'll eat healthier too!" – Jessica Hotson